-This article will provide commentary on cervical herniations and the consequences they might have on the spinal anatomy.
+This article will provide commentary on cervical spinal disc herniations and the consequences they might have on the spinal anatomy.

 The cervical discs are instrumental in maintaining a healthy upper spine.
 These discs are thinner and lighter than the intervertebral discs in the rest of the spinal column.
 When one of these discs bulges or ruptures, the physical effect might produce pain, but the psychological effect is sure to enact fear and anxiety.
 These psychoemotional factors are just as dangerous, if not more damaging, than the physical disc condition.

-A herniated disc in the neck, due to normal spinal degeneration, is not likely to cause pain or related symptoms.
+A herniated disc in the neck, caused by normal spinal degeneration, is not likely to create pain or related symptoms.
 These events occur as part of the normal intervertebral aging process, which many doctors have vilified by using the ludicrous name degenerative disc disease.

 Cervical herniated discs which occur suddenly due to trauma can be painful for a time, although they are not inherently symptomatic.
 Regardless, these conditions usually resolve in a matter of a month or two, even if no formal treatment is provided.
 It is rare for a herniated disc to create chronic neck pain.